Mount Clifton, Virginia

-Today the community's commercial interests have long since closed.
-Mt.
-Clifton Post Office was discontinued in 1900.
-The mill and school closed in the mid-1940s.
-A few decades later the final store also closed.
+Today, the commercial activities of the community have ceased long ago.
+The Mt.
+Clifton Post Office ceased operations in 1900.
+Both the mill and school shut down in the mid-1940s, followed by the closure of the last remaining store a few decades later.

 The church closed in 2020 and most of the structures that once surrounded it are abandoned or demolished.

+Demographics

+Mount Clifton first appeared as a census designated place in the 2020 U.S. census.